Does Oracle 11g’s Result Cache Scale Poorly?

 Both approaches demonstrate almost linear scalability, with Result Cache being slightly faster in all cases.
 The single latch problem is either non-existent, or four processes are not enough to saturate the latch.
 In order to clarify this, I collected a table with latch wait times as well:

 # of processesBuffer Cache: CBC latches (ms)Result Cache: Latch (ms)% per process

 You can spot the important data there.
 Although

 Result Cache: Latch waits are still very insignificant, they were growing very rapidly — at a rate greater than the factorial.
 The reason I didn’t notice those is that, on a quad-core box with four concurrent processes, those waits are still too small to produce any major effect on results.

-3 comments on “Does Oracle 11g’s Result Cache Scale Poorly?”
+3 Responses to “Does Oracle 11g’s Result Cache Scale Poorly?”

 Leave a Reply